rosariocannavo/aws-etl-pipeline/README.md

-# aws-etl-pipeline
+# AWS ETL PIPELINE
-The goal of this pipeline is to collect temperatures from sensorsdistributed in an outdoor environment.
+The goal of this pipeline is to collect temperatures from sensors distributed in an outdoor environment.
 The messages are provided in JSON format and follow the following pattern:
 ```
 {"timestamp": 1682331404, "sensor-id": 1, "temperature": 21.1}
 ```